-3. "The SPMR did not initiate those reversals nor did he receive any reversal notifications.".
+3. "The SPMR did not initiate those reversals nor did he receive any reversal notifications."
 The SPMR did not initiate the reversals but he would have been notified.
-When Recovery was carried out (point 7 in section 3) a Receipt would have been printed.
+When Recovery was carried out (point 7 in section 4) a Receipt would have been printed.
 Also messages are displayed to the User during the recovery process.
 4. "The SPMR raised this as an issue with Chesterfield but was told that due to cost issues Horizon transaction data could not be requested.
 It was implied that the SPMR had stolen the money and he was told to make good the shortage."
-This is addressed in section 6 below.
-5. "This meant that 2 people had paid the phone bill (the customer, who handed cash to the SPMR and the SPMR on instructions from Chesterfield).".
+This is addressed in section 7 below.
+5. "This meant that 2 people had paid the phone bill (the customer, who handed cash to the SPMR and the SPMR on instructions from Chesterfield)."
 The logs show that if the customer has paid the bill, this payment was not recorded on Horizon.
 This means that the phone bill had not been paid as intended at the time of transaction.
-If in fact the SPMR had received the payment and not recorded it on Horizon, then there should be a corresponding surplus of cash in Horizon at the branch.
-It was to instigate the bill payment that FSC raised the Transaction Correction.
-6. "The SPMR was informed that he should have a surplus of £76.09 due to the reversal of the transactions.".
-The figures in section 3 relating to cash declaration indicate that there was a surplus of around £63 that day.
+If in fact the SPMR had received the payment and not recorded it on Horizon, then there should be a corresponding surplus of cash at the branch.

+It was to instigate the bill payment that Financial Service Centre raised the Transaction Correction.
-I don't have logs for the previous day.

-7. "The SPMR disputes this conclusion, but the more important issue here is the automated, unreported, reversal of the transactions.".
-The Automated Reversal is explained in section 4.
-That section also explains that the SPMR should have been aware of this for a number of reasons.
+6. "The SPMR was informed that he should have a surplus of £76.09 due to the reversal of the transactions."
+The figures in section 4 relating to cash declaration indicate that there was a surplus of around £63 that day.
+7. "The SPMR disputes this conclusion, but the more important issue here is the automated, unreported, reversal of the transactions."
+The Automated Reversal is explained in section 5.
+That section also explains that the reversals would have been notified to the SPMR.

-7. 6.
-FSC's Input
+7. FSC's Input